-• Serve as the Nigeria Country Lead to coordinate the GAVI funded Demand-Side Incentives (DSI) project to address immunisation challenges and reduce zero-dose children in Nigeria. • Engage government stakeholders to conduct economic analyses of immunization programs, supporting evidence-based decision-making and policy development. • Facilitate stakeholder advocacy and engagement at National and subnational levels. • Develop comprehensive project plans, conduct risk assessments, and ensure timely project implementation. • Lead national and subnational immunization system diagnosis and project work-streams and operations. • Provide supportive supervision and capacity-building efforts for in-country project team. • Train health workers on resource mobilization, budgeting, and financial planning to enhance immunization delivery and equitable access for zero-dose children • Lead the preparation of immunization project budgets for efficient resource allocation and cost-effective project delivery. • Effectively manage project resources, budgets, and quality assurance protocols. • Uphold accountability and contractual compliance by regular monitoring and review of program operations. • Manage an innovative Direct Facility Financing support to health facilities in addressing immunization challenges. • Develop sustainable immunization financing strategies that aligns with national priorities and global financing mechanisms. • Provide adept project planning and immunization programming technical support for the effective implementation of the Demand-Side Incentives project to address immunization challenges in Cameroon, the DRC and Lesotho.
+•Serve as the Nigeria Country Lead to coordinate the GAVI funded Demand-Side Incentives (DSI) project to address immunisation challenges and reduce zero-dose children in Nigeria. •Engage government stakeholders to conduct economic analyses of immunization programs, supporting evidence-based decision-making and policy development. •Facilitate stakeholder advocacy and engagement at National and subnational levels. •Develop comprehensive project plans, conduct risk assessments, and ensure timely project implementation. •Lead national and subnational immunization system diagnosis and project work-streams and operations. •Provide supportive supervision and capacity-building efforts for in-country project team. •Supervised and led the feasibility assessment studies for the DSI project across Oyo and Kwara States. •Supervised and led the conduct of Key Informant Interviews (KII), In-dept Interviews (IDI), and Focus Group Discussions (FGD) for the baseline of the DSI project in Oyo and Kwara States •Supervised and led the conduct of statewide mapping of settlements, health facilities, and wards in Oyo and Kwara State for the RCT studies part of the DSI project. •Supervised and led the conduct of household enrolment across the 33 LGAs in Oyo State and 16 LGAs in Kwara State for the DSI projects baseline. •Successfully led the conduct of a pilot study for the DSI project in 6 selected LGAs across Oyo and Kwara States •Train health workers on resource mobilization, budgeting, and financial planning to enhance immunization delivery and equitable access for zero-dose children •Lead the preparation of immunization project budgets for efficient resource allocation and cost-effective project delivery. •Effectively manage project resources, budgets, and quality assurance protocols. •Uphold accountability and contractual compliance by regular monitoring and review of program operations. •Manage an innovative Direct Facility Financing support to health facilities in addressing immunization challenges. •Develop sustainable immunization financing strategies that aligns with national priorities and global financing mechanisms. •Provide adept project planning and immunization programming technical support for the effective implementation of the Demand-Side Incentives project to address immunization challenges in Cameroon, the DRC and Lesotho. •Supervised the conduct of Geospatial analysis for action on Zero dose in selected LGAs of Kano and Lagos State, Nigeria

 2019